akka/akka/akka-docs/rst/scala/http/routing-dsl/directives/timeout-directives/withRequestTimeoutResponse.rst

 Description
 -----------

-Allows customising the ``HttpResponse`` that will be sent to clients in case of a :ref:`request-timeout`.
+Allows customising the ``HttpResponse`` that will be sent to clients in case of a :ref:`request-timeout-scala`.

 See also :ref:`-withRequestTimeout-` or :ref:`-withoutRequestTimeout-` if interested in dynamically changing the timeout for a given route instead.